 a component manipulates.
 However, this does not apply to single parameter

 data that is passed to methods of the interface.
-For example, in EJB,
+For example, in CCM,

-a special kind of beans, known as Entity beans, are used to model
+a special kind of components, known as Entity components, are used to

-persistent data.
-However the underlying data may come from any JDBC
+model persistent data.
+However the underlying data may come from almost

-compliant data elements - the client has only an object view of
+- the client has only an object view of the data!

 Market demand determines whether a component is commercially viable

 or should be used only within your own organization.
 Typical examples